Mailinator

 Public Mailinator (all email @mailinator.com)

 In addition, all emails in the public Mailinator system auto-delete after a few hours.
 They are un-retrievable after this happens.
-Public Mailinator emails also may not contain attachments (if they do, they will either not be delivered, or have their attachments stripped before delivery).
+Public Mailinator emails also may not contain attachments (if an attachment is sent, it will either not be delivered, or have the attachments stripped before delivery).

 Finally, it's important to note that the Mailinator system is RECEIVE-ONLY.
 No one can send an email from Mailinator.
 (Any email appearing to have arrived from an @mailinator address has had it's "From" field forged to appear as such).